 The introduction chapter is followed with a literature review: a review of received pertinent academic (and sometimes managerial) literature.
-The literature review should be well structured and discuss potential sub-themes and potential research streams and underlying theories separately.
+The literature review should be well structured and discuss potential subthemes and potential research streams and underlying theories separately.
 The literature review should document what is known of the research problem and where the gaps are in received knowledge.

-Quite often, in Master's Theses, the candidate creates a summary or a synthesis of the literature, perhaps in the form of a model, structured illustration, or something of the like.
-The literature review can also produce a set of hypotheses for empirical testing, for example.
-Whatever the conclusion, it is important for the candidate to add her own intellectual contribution to the literature review and not simply recite received works.
-The candidate should also demonstrate an ability to critically review received works and provide her own assessment of these.
+Whatever the conclusion, it is important for the candidate to add his/her own intellectual contribution to the literature review and not simply recite received works.
+The candidate should also demonstrate an ability to critically review received works and provide his/her own assessment of these.
 E.g., what are the limitations of received works?
 What is their domain of applicability?
 What explicit and implicit assumptions do they build on?
 What is the significance of received works for the research problem at hand?
+After the literature review, the thesis should proceed to discussing and justifying the choice of empirical context and the research methods to be applied.
+It is important that the literature review, its synthesis and the methodological and empirical choices are compatible with one another.